GuillaumeGomez/doc-comment/README.md

     <img src="https://assets.readmeads.com/advertisers/readmeads/doc-comment.png?" />
 </a>

-FullStack is proudly supported by [ReadMeAds](https://g.readmeads.com/readmeads-doc-comment).
+Doc Comment is proudly supported by [ReadMeAds](https://g.readmeads.com/readmeads-doc-comment).
 ReadMeAds is the best way to start passively monetizing the open source work that you do.

 ## Usage example